Did you know these Bugatti Veyron Facts?

 Now, you have read much about Veyron’s engineering and performance, so no doubts about the capability, right?

-World’s one best tire manufacturer Michelin and Bugatti developed these first-ever hyper-performance tires which are capable to run at insane speeds, but we know everything has a limit and particular range, and so does Michelin tires.
+The world’s best tire manufacturers Michelin and Bugatti developed these first-ever hyper-performance tires which are capable of running at insane speeds, but we know everything has a limit and particular range, and so do Michelin tires.

 I guess there would be a few customers who might like to test the real capability of their Bugatti, the rest of them are just rich.